[natural sound: construction chisel]

 JANSSEN: Yeah, I’m kind of psyched.
 I mean, the concepts always look cool because they’re concepts.
 They have to look cool.
 I think if they look even similar to what’s being shown as a preview, it’ll be sweet, but we’ll see.
 There’s always difficulties with construction and changes in the plan.

-But Ordonez just wants the construction to be over and worries that the Cohen Lawn project, which will transform the current Norris lawn into a patio and performance pavilion will take away some of the campus green space.
+But Ordonez just wants the construction to be over and worries that the Cohen Lawn project, which will transform the current Norris lawn into a patio and performance pavilion, will take away some of the campus green space.

-ORDONEZ: Like, if anything kind of takes away some of the green space.
-Because you’re kind of looking out the window and like a unison within like the patio to like the green Lakefill and then towards the water — like, now they’re just more concrete in the way, which I mean, it’s low-bearing.
-So it doesn’t really mess with the vibe as much.
-But um, not necessarily looking for — I mean it’ll be nice, but I think it’ll be nice, the fact that it’s over the construction versus the actual finished product.
+ORDONEZ: Like if anything kind of takes away some of the green space.
+Because you’re kind of looking out the window and like a unison within like the patio to like the green Lake fill and then towards the water like now they’re just more concrete in the way, which I mean it’s low bearing So it doesn’t really mess with the vibe as much but um, not necessarily looking for I mean it’ll be nice, but I think it’ll be nice the fact that it’s over the construction versus the actual finished product.

 Although it may seem like a busy construction year on campus, Stone says that it’s the busiest he’s seen.
 Instead, it feels like an especially active year because of where the construction is on campus.

 STONE: Um, this time we’ve got — you know, we’ve got the work going on in Deering, which doesn’t have a lot of impacts except for the closing of the library.
-But then we’ve got Jacobs and we’ve got the boiler plant, which is kind of right behind, um, on, on a site plan.
+But then we’ve got Jacobs and we’ve got the boiler plant, which is kind of right behind, um, on, on a site plant.
 So there is just a lot going on on campus and that, you know, that center part of campus is a real pinch point.
 And so, um, we work really hard to coordinate projects there, uh, just to, to try to make sure that we’re leaving those pedestrian paths and, and safe access.

-Hopefully, students find that the few extra steps they had to take to class were worth it once everything is complete.
+Hopefully, students find that the few extra steps that they had to take to class were worth it once everything is complete.

 [Music: Instrumental beat by Moriah Pettway]